 down on the carpal tunnel.
 This makes more room for the median nerve and tendons passing

-through the tunnel, and usually improves pain and function.
+through the tunnel.
+It usually improves pain and function.

 A diagnosis of carpal tunnel syndrome is about the only reason to have a carpal tunnel

 surgery.
-And even then, your doctor will likely want you to try nonsurgical treatments
+And even then, your healthcare provider will likely want you to try nonsurgical

 the severe pinching of the median nerve.

-What are the risks of carpal tunnel surgery?
+What are the risks of carpal tunnel release surgery?

 As with most surgeries, carpal tunnel release is not without its risks.
 Your wrist

 will be made numb and you may be given medicine to make you sleepy and not feel pain